 In Vietnam the people enjoy Ca phe sua da (or Café Sua Da), which translates to iced milk coffee.
 It is sometimes made just by mixing black coffee with sweetened condensed milk and pouring it over ice.
 More often it is brewed using a drip filter and fed directly into a cup containing the milk then poured over the ice.

 This combination is poured into a blender with ice and milk, creating a frothy drink that is not only refreshing but delicious.
-Some coffee shops use instant coffees to make this, especially one popular chain; while others use fresh shots of espresso as the base.
-I already know which I prefer, and it's not just because the popular frappuccinos are high in calories.
+Various restaurants use instant coffees to make this, especially one popular chain; while others use fresh shots of espresso as the base.
+I already know which I prefer, and it’s not just because the popular frappuccinos are high in calories.

 Coffee has become the base of many wonderful drinks.
-With all these varied concoctions, even people who don't care much for the taste of coffee may still find one of the types of coffee drinks enjoyable for themselves!
+With all these varied concoctions, even people who don’t care much for the taste of coffee can enjoy its benefits!

 Now I know that this is an overview of the different types of coffee drinks, but it is not comprehensive at all.
 So why don’t you contact me, and let me know what yours is!